-It may take several trials for you and your doctor to find the right medication and dosage for you.
-A combination of medications may work best.
+It may take several trials for you and your doctor to find the right medication or combination of medications that work best for you.

 Caution about medications

 - Restless legs syndrome.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/restless_legs/detail_restless_legs.htm.
-Accessed Sept.
-27, 2011.
+Accessed Nov.
+30, 2014.